OrenZiv/nested-set-tree/README.md

 ### Prerequisites

-In order to run the service locally you need to have an instance of Postgresql 9.6 cluster running (either installed locally or running in a Docker container) with a database name `nestedTree`.
+In order to run the service locally you need to have an instance of Postgresql 9.6 cluster running (either installed locally or running in a Docker container) with a database named `nestedTree`.

 ### Installing